Tanay7/Data-Analysis/Python Data Analysis/README.md

-# This repository contains code examples for Data Analysis using Python
+# This repository contains code examples for Data analysis using Python

 ## About this repository